 1. Abdul’s Chalet

-Abduls is by far the best value-for-money you’ll get on the islands.
+Abduls is possibly the best value-for-money you’ll get on the islands.
 It’s very basic and rustic, but has everything you need.
 Rooms are clean and have air-con, a fridge, as well as a private balcony.

-It’s situated on one of the island’s nicest snorkelling beaches, where you can get up close and personal with a range of sea life from just in front of your chalet.
-Waking up each morning and sipping coffee overlooking a sunrise, or stepping down a mere 2 feet from your bed into the soft, white sand, is priceless.
-(Well, a bargain at least!)
+It’s situated on one of the island’s nicest snorkelling beaches, where you can get up close and personal with a range of sea life just in front of your chalet.
+Waking up each morning and sipping coffee with a sunrise, or stepping down a mere 2 feet from your bed into the powdery white sand, is priceless (well, a bargain at least!).

-Internet in general on the island is very lacking, but at Abdul’s it’s okay (note, if you have a Mac, then I needed to use a Firefox browser for it to work).
+Internet in general on the island is very limited, but at Abdul’s it’s okay (note: if you have a Mac, I needed to use Firefox for it to work).

-Overall, we had a truly enjoyable stay and knowing we grabbed the biggest value for money find on the island added to the satisfaction.
+Overall, we had a truly enjoyable stay and knowing we grabbed a bargain added to the satisfaction.

-To confirm the booking, they will ask you for a 50% deposit, which can be made via bank transfer.
+To confirm the booking, they will ask for a 50% deposit, which can be paid by bank transfer.

 2. The Barat Perhentian

-Location: In between Tuna Bay and Perhentian Island Resort, on Besar (west coast)
+Location: Between Tuna Bay and Perhentian Island Resort (Besar, west coast)

 This resort stayed off our radar until we ate at their restaurant after a jungle hike.
-There aren’t many places I’d recommend eating at on Besar Island, but The Barat would be on the list.
+There aren’t many places I’d recommend eating on Besar Island, but The Barat is worth a stop.

 Staff were really friendly and efficient (a bit rare on the island), and the Asian food was tasty.
-They also sold beer (it’s one of the few places- if not the only one- above Tuna Bay that sells alcohol.)
-They have international dishes to please some foreign guests too, all at a reasonable price.
+They also sold beer (it’s one of the few places—if not the only one — north of Tuna Bay that sells alcohol).

-Our great lunch experience and its locality put this place on our list of recommended stays.
-The beach right in front isn’t really fit for swimming, but go 2 minutes around the corner and you’re on perhaps the best snorkelling beach on the island at Teluk Pauh (in front of Perhentian Island Resort.)
+The awesome location and our pleasant lunch experience are why I put this place on the list.
+While the beach directly in front isn’t really fit for swimming, if you go 2 minutes around the corner, you’re on perhaps the best snorkelling beach on the island at Teluk Pauh (in front of Perhentian Island Resort).
 It is meant to be one of the best spots to swim with turtles.

 It appears that teh Barat have renovated the rooms recently and ditched some of the 1-2 occupancy pads for more family-sized options.